ibm-cloud-docs/vpc/fs_snapshots_about.md

 The lifecycle of snapshots is tied to the lifecycle of the shares that they belong to.
 When the share is deleted, the snapshots are also deleted automatically.

-The cost for snapshots is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
-Because the snapshot is based on the capacity that was provisioned for the original share, the snapshot capacity does not vary.
+Snapshot costs are based on GB-hours of storage used.
+If a snapshot exists for a full billing cycle, you are charged the monthly rate.
+If you create a snapshot partway through the month, you are charged only for the hours it is active — prorated to the end of the billing cycle.
+Because snapshot capacity is based on the provisioned capacity of the original share, the snapshot size does not vary.

 Before you take a snapshot, make sure that all cached data is present on disk.
 For example, on Linux operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: attention}